alexhorner/WD-DX4000/LCD.md

 # LCD Control

 **PLEASE NOTE**: This is missing bits.
-Although I know you can change the contrast of and the text on the LCD, I have not yet figured out a way to do so.
-I have however worked out how to control the bightness.
+Although I know you can change the contrast of the LCD, I have not yet figured out a way to do so.
+I have however worked out how to control the bightness and text.

 ## Brightness